-Class IV trailer hitch equipment (receiver, ball mount and hitch ball) can be used to tow trailers of a maximum weight of 10,000 lb (4,545 kg).
-A weight distributing hitch should be used to tow trailers that weigh over 5,000 lb (2,272 kg).
+Class IV trailer hitch equipment (receiver, ball mount and hitch ball) can be used to tow trailers of a maximum weight of 10,000 lb (4,535 kg).
+A weight distributing hitch should be used to tow trailers that weigh over 5,000 lb (2,268 kg).

-Your vehicle may be equipped with Class IV trailer hitch equipment that has a 10,000 lb (4,545 kg) maximum weight rating, but your vehicle is only capable of towing the maximum trailer weights shown in the "Towing Load/Specification" chart earlier in this section.
+Your vehicle may be equipped with Class IV trailer hitch equipment that has a 10,000 lb (4,535 kg) maximum weight rating, but your vehicle is only capable of towing the maximum trailer weights shown in the "Towing Load/Specification" chart earlier in this section.

 - Special hitches which include frame reinforcements are required for towing above 2,000 lb (907 kg).
-Suitable genuine NISSAN hitches, ball mounts and hitch balls for pickup trucks and sport utility vehicles are available at a NISSAN dealer. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper. - Do not use axle-mounted hitches. - Do not modify the vehicle exhaust system, brake system, etc. to install a trailer hitch. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the receiver when not in use. - Regularly check that all trailer hitch mounting bolts are securely mounted. - When towing with the hitch ball mounted to the rear bumper, do not make sharp turns.
-The trailer may contact the bumper and cause damage to the bumper or trailer.
+Suitable genuine NISSAN hitches, ball mounts and hitch balls for pickup trucks and sport utility vehicles are available at a NISSAN dealer. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper. - Do not use axle-mounted hitches. - Do not modify the vehicle exhaust system, brake system, etc. to install a trailer hitch. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the receiver when not in use. - Regularly check that all trailer hitch mounting bolts are securely mounted.